 Not everyone agrees with this, but I mean, do not eat right before you get into bed when I say this.
-Of course, after work, you’re going to be hungry, and nothing makes you feel better after a rough night like some good comfort food to wash all that stress away.
+Of course, after work, you’re going to be hungry, and nothing makes you feel better after a rough night, like some good comfort food to wash all that stress away.
 This is not good for you, though try to eat at least two hours before you go to sleep.
 Eating right before you lay down leads to weight gain and feeling bloated.
 Also, you’ll find you will not sleep as well if you eat super heavy right before you sleep.
-I normally eat on my way home from work.
+I usually eat on my way home from work.
 I make up some instant oatmeal after I clock out and eat it during my commute home.
-If you are going to eat right before sleep, try something light like a small salad or fruit.
+If you are going to eat right before sleep, try something light, like a small salad or fruit.

-Getting through the shift is a struggle on its own for most of us its super busy in the beginning, then settles, then picks back up, then hits a wall around 0300/0400 while trying to stay awake during your shift avoid crazy amounts of caffeine or sugar.
+Getting through the shift is a struggle on its own for most of us.
+It’s super busy in the beginning, then settles, then picks back up, then hits a wall around 0300/0400 while trying to stay awake during your shift to avoid crazy amounts of caffeine or sugar.
 Crazy, I know, considering those are the things you want most at 3 am when you’re trying to stay awake.
 Consider making some healthier substitutions such as green tea, drinks with fresh juices, or yerba mate.
 Snack wise chooses healthier options that boost energy like nuts and dried fruits, apples and peanut butter, veggies, and hummus.
 These will give you a nice little boost and keep you from gaining that night shift weight; secondly, if you find yourself getting tired, go for a walk around your unit or climb a flight of stairs anything to get your heart rate up and get you through the rest of your shift.

 5. Enjoy your days off